Invariant measures for some dissipative systems from the Jacobi last multiplier: Invariant measures from Jacobi last multiplier

 \section{Invariant measures from Jacobi last multiplier}

-In this section, we will compute the Jacobi last multiplier leading to the computation of invariant measures on the phase space for conformal Hamiltonian systems as well as for contact Hamiltonian systems.
+In this section, we will compute Jacobi last multipliers leading to the computation of invariant measures on the phase space for conformal Hamiltonian systems as well as for contact Hamiltonian systems.
 Let us take the two cases one after the other.